Cranshaws Castle: History

 1476: Lord Oliphant claiming rights, "raided" Cranshaws, "stealing" oxen & horses.

+During the war known as the Rough Wooing, an English soldier Thomas Carlyle came to Cranshaws in February 1545.
+He brought 30 horsemen and fought with men who had come to Cranshaws to meet the Laird of Swinton, warden of the East March of Scotland.

 The castle was re-acquired by another branch of the Douglas family, the Earls of Morton in the 18th century and there were extensive renovations carried out by George Douglas, 13th Earl of Morton (1662–1738).

 The building was restored in 1896/97 by Andrew Smith of Whitchester and in 1931 passed to his nephew Stenhard Landale FRSE.

 Construction

 A rectangular keep, the castle has four storeys and rounded corners.
 The castle originally would have had a defensive barmkin of which there is no remnant.
 Its crenellated parapet is thought to have been built in the late 19th century when the castle had been sold on by the Mortons.

 Literature and folklore

 Cranshaws Castle is thought to be the inspiration for "Ravenswood Castle", the home of Edgar, hero of Sir Walter Scott's tragedy The Bride of Lammermoor.
 It is also supposed to be inhabited by a Brownie.